-On July 27, 2022, the Company entered into an Agreement with Celerion, a Nebraska based company that provides clinical trial and related services, for the purpose of performing research in support of Renazorb.
-The budget for the services is approximately \$2.7 million, and approximately \$2.7 million has been paid to Celerion as of December 31, 2022.
+On July 27, 2022, the Company entered into an agreement with Celerion, a Nebraska based company that provides clinical trial and related services, for the purpose of performing research in support of Oxylanthanum Carbonate.
+The budget for the services is approximately \$2.7 million, approximately \$2.7 million has been paid to Celerion as of December 31, 2023, and the research was completed during 2023.